-Shell profits hit another record high amid cost of living crisis
+Shell profits soar 53% to new record high due to surging oil prices

-Government letting fossil fuel giants ‘off the hook’, claim opposition parties
+Government letting energy giants ‘off the hook’, claim opposition and campaigners after profits soar to £68bn

-Shell profits have surged to a new record high due to soaring oil prices amid the Russia’s war with Ukraine, the energy giant has announced.
+Shell profits have surged to a new record high due to soaring oil prices amid Russia’s war with Ukraine, the energy giant has announced.

 Profits increased by 53 per cent to 84.3bn dollars (£68.1bn) in 2022, the company’s latest figures show, sparking calls for Rishi Sunak’s government to expand the windfall tax on profits.

-Both Labour and the Liberal Democrats said the Conservative government was letter fossil fuel companies “off the hook” by failing to impose a strong enough windfall tax.
+Labour, the Liberal Democrats and climate change campaigners said the Conservative government was letting fossil fuel companies “off the hook” by failing to impose a strong enough tax on the “proceeds of war”.

-Ed Miliband, Labours shadow climate change secretary, said ministers were letting “the fossil fuel companies making bumper profits off the hook with their refusal to implement a proper windfall tax”.
+Ed Miliband, Labours shadow climate secretary, said ministers were letting “the fossil fuel companies making bumper profits off the hook with their refusal to implement a proper windfall tax”.

 “But when it comes to oil and gas interests, Rishi Sunak is too weak to stand up for the British people,” said the frontbencher.